Association of Community Organizations for Reform Now

-The Association of Community Organizations for Reform Now (ACORN) is an international collection of autonomous community-based organizations that advocated for low- and moderate-income families by working on neighborhood safety, voter registration, health care, affordable housing, and other social issues.
+The Association of Community Organizations for Reform Now (ACORN) is a community-based organization that advocates for low- and moderate-income families by working on neighborhood safety, voter registration, health care, affordable housing, and other social issues.
 They, along with a number of other community unions, are affiliated under ACORN International.

 Organization

 In the US, ACORN was composed of a number of legally distinct nonprofit entities and affiliates including a nationwide umbrella organization established as a 501(c)(4) that performed lobbying; local chapters established as 501(c)(3) nonpartisan charities; and the national nonprofit and nonstock organization, ACORN Housing Corporation.
 ACORN's priorities included: better housing and wages for the poor, more community development investment from banks and governments, better public schools, labor-oriented causes and social justice issues.
 ACORN pursued these goals through demonstrations, negotiation, lobbying for legislation, and voter participation.

 Unlike in the US, ACORN groups in other countries have little organizational funding.
 Under the ACORN model, most members are volunteers.
 Employed union organizers come from those working in local ACORN campaigns rather than from existing organizations and are paid a low wage.
 The union works on local and national level campaigns.